Weakly Supervised Learning for Facial Affective Behavior Analysis : A Review: Methods for Classification

-Depending on the mode of annotation, the data-sets are further modified to match with the corresponding task at hand in order to validate the techniques.
-For the task of classification, the performance of expression and AUs are expressed in terms of percentage and F1-score respectively.
+To compare methods, the annotations of datasets are further modified to match the corresponding task.
+For the classification task, the performance of expressions and AUs are expressed in terms of accuracy and F1-score, respectively.
+For a fair comparison, we have chosen methods that follow the same experimental protocol for expressions and AUs and presented in Tables \ref{Results on Classification of expressions} and \ref{Results on Classification of action units}, respectively.
+Unless specified, all the results are shown in a within-database setting.

-\textbf{{Inexact Annotations: } } Though UNBC-McMaster data-set is primarily used for both regression and classification, it has been explored for expression classification by converting the ordinal labels (OPI ratings) of the data-set to binary labels based on a threshold i.e., OPI $>$ 3 is treated as pain and OPI$=$0 as no pain, which results in a total of 149 sequences with 57 positive bags and 92 negative bags.
-For AU classification, 7319 frames are chosen from 30 video sequences of 17 subjects that exhibits the expression of pain with PSPI $>$ 4.
-Six AU labels are associated with the chosen frames i.e.,AU4, AU6, AU7, AU9, AU10 and AU43, which has dependency on expression labels of pain.
-The bag label of each pain sequence is considered as maximum of frame labels.
-Out of 25 subjects, 15 are used for training, 9 for validation and 1 for testing.
+\textbf{Inexact Annotations:} Although the UNBC-McMaster dataset is annotated with pain intensity levels, it has been used for classification by converting its ordinal labels (OPI ratings) to binary labels based on a threshold, i.e., OPI $\geq$ 3 is considered as pain and OPI$=$0 no pain, resulting in a total of 149 sequences with 57 positive and 92 negative bags.
+In all these methods, Leave-One-Subject-Out (LOSO) cross-validation is followed.
+For AU classification, BP4D and DISFA are widely used, where 8 AUs are considered for DISFA and 12 AUs for BP4D.
+For the DISFA dataset, AU intensities equal or greater than 2 are considered as occurrences, otherwise considered as non-occurrences.
+The DISFA dataset has a more significant data imbalance problem than BP4D, in which most of the AUs have very low occurrence rates.